According to LFIP, the PDMM is the responsible authority for receiving and registering applications for international protection.[1]

 Access to the procedure from detention also concerns persons readmitted by Türkiye.
 Whereas Article 64 RFIP entrusts the Ministry of Interior with the establishment of a separate framework of procedures for persons readmitted by Türkiye pursuant to readmission agreements, there has not been any such instrument regulating the access of readmitted persons to the international protection procedure to date.

-In the context of the implementation of the EU-Türkiye statement between 4 April 2016 and 31 January 2020, Türkiye readmitted a total of 2,054 persons from Greece, of whom 738 originated from Pakistan, 373 from Syria, 204 from Algeria, 140 from Afghanistan, 127 from Iraq and 104 from Bangladesh.[64]
+In the context of the implementation of the EU-Türkiye statement between 4 April 2016 and 31 January 2020, Türkiye readmitted a total of 2,054 persons from Greece, of whom 738 originated from Pakistan, 373 from Syria, 204 from Algeria, 140 from Afghanistan, 127 from Iraq and 104 from Bangladesh.[66]
 PMM has established a specific code, “V89” entitled “Greece – return”, but stakeholders have not referred to this being used in practice.
-139 people were readmitted from Greece in 2020.[65]
-Readmission operations were stopped as of 16 March 2020 and Türkiye was still not accepting readmissions as of April 2022 due to public health concerns and the COVID-19 pandemic.[66]
-See the AIDA Country Report: Greece 2021.
+Readmission operations were stopped as of 16 March 2020 and Türkiye was still not accepting readmissions as of the end of 2023[67] (See the AIDA Country Report: Greece 2023).
+As of June 2025, the number of Syrians readmitted by Türkiye is 412.[68]
+Türkiye’s unilateral suspension of the return of irregular migrants from the Greek islands on public health grounds, which began in March 2020, continues.[69]

 Reports on the post-return human rights situation of Syrians document serious human rights violations such as arbitrary detention and deportation without access to legal aid and international protection (see also Legal Assistance for Review of Detention).[70]